angular/angular-seed/README.md

     * angular-loading-bar -- loading bar for improved user experience / feedback
     * define production build
   * index.html
-    * works as you expect, no build requires just open in browser and go
+    * static application works as you expect, no build requires just open in browser and go
+    * include *.less files directly in your content
-    * just edit it, or partials, any js code -- refresh and go (livereload is nice when it works, but much more complex/fragile)
+    * directly edit index.html, partials, any js/less code -- refresh and go (livereload is nice when it works, but much more complex/fragile)
+    * edit from Developer Tools, IDE, Sublime or any other editor
   * code organization
     * application wide code separated from feature code
     * individual feature code grouped together